 A exploratory Canada road trip taking in Nova Scotia, Prince Edward Island and New Brunswick

-- Drive some of the most scenic coastal roads in all of Canada
+- From coast to countryside, drive some of the most scenic roads in Atlantic Canada

-- See the worlds highest tides and then walk on the ocean floor at Hopewell Rocks
+- Watch the worlds highest tides, and then walk on the ocean floor at Hopewell Rocks

 - Walk in the footsteps of Anne of Green Gables on Prince Edward Island